 Bellarmine has had an active Dismantling Racism Team since 2007.
 In April 2021, responding to the Black Lives Matter movement, parish leadership approved a Bellarmine Chapel Statement on Racial Justice in which we collectively committed to “becoming an anti-racist parish community.”
 The Dismantling Racism Team works across the parish to help us live into this statement.
 We focus on building relationships with communities of color, educating our community on the realities of systemic racism, and advocating with our brothers and sisters of color for anti-racist policies.

 “Racism can often be found in our hearts—in many cases placed there unwillingly or unknowingly by our upbringing and culture.
-As such, it can lead to thoughts and actions that we do not even see as racist, but nonetheless flow from the same prejudicial root… Racism can also be institutional, when practices or traditions are upheld that treat certain groups of people unjustly.
+As such, it can lead to thoughts and actions that we do not even see as racist but flow from the same prejudicial root.
+Racism can also be institutional when unjust practices or traditions treat certain people unjustly.
 The cumulative effects of personal sins of racism have led to social structures of injustice and violence that makes us all accomplices in racism.” ~US Conference of Catholic Bishops, Open Wide Our Hearts